Tosiaalwayssmile/Lessons/README.md

 # Lessons
-My solutions to some simple exercises including task description in polish.
+My solutions to some simple exercises including task descriptions in polish.